This post may contain affiliate links. Please read our disclosure policy.

 Image of the ribs being cooked in the oven covered with foil.

-1. Bake the Ribs Cover the tray with foil and bake for 2 hours.
+1. Cover the tray tightly with aluminum foil and bake for 2 hours.

 Image of the marinade ingredients being mixed together before being applied to the ribs.